i05nagai/memorandum/language/english_speaking.md

         * lower yourself
             * to behave in a way that makes people lose respect for you
             * I wouldn't lower myself to respond to his insults if I were you
+    * That lowers the entry bar to the world of stream processing, providing a simple and completely interactive SQL interface for processing data in Kafka.
 * frame
     * while you don't need to remember it all, it's useful for framing many of the other systems we'll refer to later
     * express